Terminals

 2.1 iterm2

-If you are using other systems than macOS, read on.
+If we’re using systems other than macOS, read on.

-If you are worried that your current terminal doesn’t use enough RAM, you can use hyper which is a JavaScript app version of terminal.
-It’s not too bad for one of these web technology desktop app things based on electron or similar, although it is not hard.
+If we’re worried our terminal doesn’t use enough RAM to make us feel like we’re getting value from our expensive new laptop, we can use hyper, which is a JavaScript app take on terminal emulation.
+It’s not too bad for one of these web technology desktop app things.
 It has lots of sexy features and nice graphics, to compensate for the obviously hefty RAM usage.

-Weird quirk 1: It does not support dragging files into the terminal, which pretty much every alternative does. qweasd1’s hyper-drop-file extension enables that.
+Weird quirk #1: It doesn’t support dragging files into the terminal, which pretty much every alternative does. qweasd1’s hyper-drop-file extension adds that support.

 hyper install hyper-drop-file

-Weird quirk 2: Anything which looks remotely like a URL in the terminal becomes a link which the terminal will aggressively open if you click on it or even drag over it which is annoying and slightly dangerous.
-Apparently this behaviour has become configurable now and I can put webLinksActivationKey: ctrl in your config file to only do it on Ctrl-Click.
+Weird quirk 2: Anything that looks like a URL in the terminal becomes a link, and the terminal will aggressively open it if you click on it or even drag over it, which is annoying and slightly dangerous.
+Apparently this behaviour is now configurable and I can put webLinksActivationKey: ctrl in my config file to only do it on Ctrl-Click.

-Windows consoles that also speak Linux terminal: Cmder seems to be a passable default.
-Per default, it is a friendlified/packaged version of ConEmu.
-Neat features: POSIX terminals
+Windows consoles that also speak the Linux terminal: Cmder seems to be a passable example.
+It seems to be a friendlified, packaged version of ConEmu.

 Cmder can also work best with bash on Windows.
 Bash is the default shell found on *NIX systems such as Linux and macOS.

-Alacritty (Source) is a GPU-accelerated terminal editor that aims to draw text real fast and be otherwise minimalistic.
-That is not my main problem with terminals, so I have not used it.
+Alacritty (Source) is a GPU-accelerated terminal emulator that aims to draw text really fast and be otherwise minimalistic.
+That wasn’t my main problem with terminals, so I hadn’t tried it.
 I recant.
-A fast simple terminal that is not quite so hardline about the simplicity as st is useful.
-It is written in Rust which gets it some kind of hip points.
-There are fewer features to break than Hyper has.
-POSIX/Windows.
+A fast, simple terminal that isn’t so strict about simplicity as st is useful.
+It’s written in Rust, which gives it some hip points.
+It has fewer features that can break than Hyper does.
+Runs on POSIX and Windows.

 Project announcement